choir94/Fractalnode/README.md

 ![Screenshot_6](https://github.com/user-attachments/assets/42465c83-699e-4069-831d-f0691a79445a)

 #### Step 4: Backup Your Private Key
-It’s crucial to back up your private key.
+Itms crucial to back up your private key.
 Use this command to retrieve it:

 ```shell
 bash